Tangyuan: Tangyuan development in China

 People in southern China call the dish tangyuan or tangtuan.
 In the Hakka and Cantonese varieties of Chinese, tangyuan is pronounced as tong^{1} yan^{2} or tong^{1} jyun^{4-2}, and the term tangtuan is not commonly used.
 Legend has it that during Yuan Shikai's rule from 1912 to 1916, he disliked the name yuanxiao because it sounded identical to "remove Yuan" (袁消 (yuán xiāo)); thus he gave orders to change the name to tangyuan.
 This new moniker directly translates to 'round balls in soup' or 'round dumplings in soup'.
 Nowadays, tangyuan refers to the southern style, whereas yuanxiao refers to the northern style.
 The two are primarily differentiated by their method of preparation.

 Geographical differences

 Tangyuan originate from southern China, whereas people in the north call the dish yuanxiao.
 Like tangyuan, yuanxiao are glutinous rice balls stuffed with filling that are eaten during the Lantern Festival and other important gatherings.
 Although they look alike, they are two separate things.
-The fundamental difference lies in their making, fillings, cooking, and storage.
-The Chaozhou variation of the Tangyuan is known as Ah Bho Liang (鴨母捻) which has different filling.
+The fundamental differences lie in their preparation, fillings, cooking, and storage.
+The Chaozhou variation of tangyuan is known as ah bho liang (鴨母捻), which has a different filling.